-GT40 heads are a factory small block ford head found on a certain vehicles.
-They were most famous for their debut on the 1993 Cobra.
-GT40/GT40P heads were a more free flowing cylinder head that outperformed the factory E7 heads that were found on most 5.0 Fox Body Mustangs.
+The Ford GT40 heads are a factory small block ford head found on certain vehicles, most notably, the Ford Mustang.
+They were most famous for their debut on the 1993 Cobra and were also found on the 1993-95 Ford SVT Lightning truck.
+GT40 cylinder heads were a more free-flowing high-performance cylinder head that outperformed the factory E7 heads that were found on most 5.0 Fox Body Mustangs.

 |Head Type||Intake Port||Combustion Chamber||Intake Valve||Exhaust Valve|